-6. Online University – While the presence of online programs are increasing, these programs have not yet gained the prestige of traditional bricks and mortar universities, and as such it made more sense to categorize them as their own entity.
+6. Online Universities – While the presence of online programs are increasing, these programs have not yet gained the prestige of traditional bricks and mortar universities, and as such it made more sense to categorize them as their own entity.
 Examples from the list include Excelsior College of the State University of NY and Charter Oak State College.

 8. Closed/Did Not Exist – Several schools on the list were closed, were not accepting applications, or we simply could not find evidence of their existence.I suppose that it’s technically true if a school doesn’t exist it doesn’t technically require test scores for admission because there is no admission, but leaving these schools on this list does nothing but misinform.
 Examples include: Sheldon Jackson University (closed in 2007) and White Pines College (which changed its name to Chester College in 2002, and then closed its doors in 2012).

 What we ultimately concluded is that this list is not really a tool for students to use to find accurate information on colleges to apply to.
 As it stands, this list will likely confuse and annoy and possibly mislead students (assuming most students don’t have the research skills and discernment of grown people) more than clarify.
 It seems that while FairTest adds new schools to the list, the database it draws from requires a great deal of manual verification that a non-profit organization like FairTest doesn’t really have the resources to do.
 Thus the list, which needs to be checked and rechecked, is not updated with newer information (though slightly before this post I had a nice convo with Bob Schaeffer of FairTest who told me they were about to update the list).
 All in all we need to be aware that this is a list that primarily mines college databases for one factor: whether a “school” requires SAT/ACT.
 Thus the list will include schools that have “open admission” policies and accept anyone who has graduated from high school.
 With that being said there are lots of improvements that could be made to the list to make it more user friendly (and actually useful to students) primary among them is eliminating the confusing and inconsistent footnoting system.
-A my tag team partner Aimee put it “9 footnotes is about 9 too many,” and the assigning of these footnotes can only be described as arbitrary.
+As my tag team partner, Aimee, put it “9 footnotes is about 9 too many,” and the assigning of these footnotes can only be described as arbitrary.

 So what’s the upshot here?
 What’s the moral of the story?